Is your hair worn out and frazzled from the demands of modern life? Too much hairspray and daily straightener action? It’s time for a hair detox.

 Hair detoxes and scalp cleanses are great for giving hair a new lease of life, renewing hair follicles and encouraging healthy hair growth.1

 Are you guilty of rubbing some shampoo, followed by conditioner, on to your hair, rinsing it off, and away you go?
 This routine’s great for giving your hair a general clean, but it won’t give it a deep-down clean.
 Plus, your scalp often gets overlooked in the process too.

-There are a fair few ways to clean your scalp.2 You can:
+There are a fair few ways to clean your scalp.2

 1. Massage your scalp